griffFu/Classification-Model-Project-/README.md

 Appendix for Files
-platform_tweets.csv - collection of tweets from @Thedemocracts, @harrisonjaime, @GOP, @ GOPchairwoman tweetcollection_v4.csv - collection of tweets from every senator from the start of the 117th congress Sen_rate_2.csv - Accuracy rates found for senators from BERT model Govtrack_final.csv - THe accuracy rate from the Gov Track ideology rankings for the 116th congress.
+platform_tweets.csv - collection of tweets from @Thedemocracts, @harrisonjaime, @GOP, @GOPchairwoman

+tweetcollection_v4.csv - collection of tweets from every senator from the start of the 117th congress

+Sen_rate_2.csv - Accuracy rates found for senators from BERT model

+Govtrack_final.csv - The accuracy rate from the Gov Track ideology rankings for the 116th congress.

 Model_final.csv - This file gives the senator ranks based on most republican to least republican.